Policy & Systems Change

 Our Focus

-SCY focuses on five interrelated key priorities to build communities’ and families’ capacity and skills to raise safe, resilient, emotionally healthy youth.
+SCY focuses on five interrelated key priorities to equip communities and build families’ capacity and skills to raise safe, resilient, emotionally healthy youth.
 The 2025-2026 policy agenda is supported by principles that were prioritized by our partners and is reflective of goals that can be achieved within SCY’s purview.

 What can policymakers do? |